sdntechforum/Intersight_MCP/README.md

 - Enhanced infrastructure mapping and resource tracking
 - Tool count increased from 71 to 74 tools

-**Note:** view/ endpoints were evaluated but are not accessible with current API permissions (403 Forbidden).
-Future releases may include these if access is granted.

 ### Version 1.0.4

-**Released:** October 24, 2025

 **Features Added:**